Cost of Performance vs. Market-Based Tax Apportionment, Explained

 Understanding allocation and apportionment of taxes is key for corporations that do business in multiple states, as it helps to ensure accurate governmental reporting.
 Besides filing your earnings with the IRS, you must report to local and state governments and pay applicable taxes other than in the incorporated state.
 It is crucial to understand apportionment and throwback or throwout rules for each of the states in which your business operates, as these might influence double taxation for your business.

-Before expanding to another state, a business must plan to consider taxation consequences and related issues allocating income between states.
+Before expanding to another state, a business must plan to consider taxation consequences and related issues in allocating income between states.
 First, we will discuss the meaning of allocation and apportionment, followed by the differences between the cost performance and market-based taxed apportionment.
 Business owners should understand tax implications, filing requirements, and tax rules for each state, including allocation and apportionment, and which apportion factors states consider.
-Additionally, entrepreneurs should consider whether or not a state is employing market-based sourcing or cost performance apportionment sourcing.
+Additionally, entrepreneurs should consider whether or not a state is employing market-based sourcing or cost-performance apportionment sourcing.

 Cost of Performance: What is Apportionment in Tax?